 - Think about your likes and dislikes.
 Choose activities you will enjoy.

 - Plan a logical progression of activity.
 If you’re just beginning to exercise, start cautiously and progress slowly.
-Answer the adult pre-exercise screening questions and take appropriate action.

 - Build activity into your daily routine.
 Schedule time to exercise as you would any other appointment.